LukeGarnham/Stumps-and-Studs-MS4/README.md

 *   **Installed Apps**:  For each new Django app I created, the app name needed to be added to the list of installed apps (INSTALLED_APPS).
 Other apps such as Crispy Forms and Django Storages have also been added to the list so Django knows they are trusted apps which can be used.
 *   **Django AllAuth**:  AllAuth can be configured in the global settings.py file.
 Installation instructions for AllAuth can be found [here](https://django-allauth.readthedocs.io/en/latest/installation.html) and configuration instructions can be found [here](https://django-allauth.readthedocs.io/en/latest/configuration.html).
 *   **Stripe**:  I followed the [Stripe documentatin](https://stripe.com/docs/payments/accept-a-payment) and the detailed [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/90cda137ebaa461894ba8c89cd83291a/) instructional videos to set up the payment system.
 This is a test set up (rather than live) so cards will not actually be charged.
 There are a variety of test payment card numbers provided in [Stripe's documentation](https://stripe.com/docs/testing#international-cards) which can be used to simulate a successful payment.
-A STRIPE_PUBLIC_KEY, STRIPE_SECRET_KEY & STRIPE_WH_SECRET are required to connect to Stripe but these are all stored as environment variables in both GitPod and Heroku as I don't want to share these publicly.
+A Stripe public key (STRIPE_PUBLIC_KEY), Stripe secret key (STRIPE_SECRET_KEY) & Stripe webhook secret (STRIPE_WH_SECRET) are required to connect to Stripe but these are all stored as environment variables in both GitPod and Heroku as I don't want to share these publicly.
-*   **AWS**:  I use Amazon Web Services (AWS) to host my static and media files for the deployed site (on Heroku).
+*   **AWS**:  I use Amazon Web Services (AWS) to host my static and media files for the deployed site (on Heroku) in an S3 bucket.
 I have configured my global settings to enable my app to connect to it when deployed.
 In Heroku, I have created a number of environment variables including USE_AWS which is set to True.
-An 'if' statement in my global settings checks if this exists in the environment and if so, configures my app to use AWS.
-I closely followed the videos in the Deployment section of the [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d90bfac64e564b41a177b65c34a63502/) to set this configuration up - more detailed steps are explained in my deployment section below.
+An 'if' statement in my global settings checks if this exists in the environment and if so, configures my app to use the AWS S3 bucket for static and media files.
+I closely followed the videos in the Deployment section of the [Code Institute Boutique Ado mini-project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d90bfac64e564b41a177b65c34a63502/) to set this configuration up - more detailed steps are explained in my [Deployment](#deployment) section below.
 *   **Gmail Email Account**:  In order to actually send emails to users, I have configured the global settings to connect to my Gmail account.
-The email address (EMAIL_HOST_USER) and gmail app password (EMAIL_HOST_PASS) enable my app to connect to my gmail account and these are set up as variables which are retireved from the Heroku environment so as to keep them private.
-They are only required in the Heroku environment since I have configured the global settings to use the default Django email confifuration if in a development environment such as GitPod.
+The email address (EMAIL_HOST_USER) and Gmail app password (EMAIL_HOST_PASS) enable my app to connect to my Gmail account and these are set up as variables which are retireved from the Heroku environment so as to keep them private.
+They are only required in the Heroku environment since I have configured the global settings to use the default Django email confifuration if in a development environment such as GitPod, otherwise the Gmail settings are used.

 ### File Structure